crowesn/hyrax-docker/README.md

 ## Containers

-The compose file includes a `CAS` and `LDAP`.
-These containers are optional, to exclude just remove from the `docker-compose.yml` file.

-If using LDAP you will want to configure users and groups before building the containers.
-See the files in the `docker/ldap/bootstrap/ldif` directory.
+Includes seperate containers for each component of the stack.

 ## Usage

-To use this docker configuration just drop the contents of this repo in the root directory of your Hyrax app.
+To use this docker configuration just drop this repo in the root directory of your Hyrax app.

-Start a docker machine and run:
+Start a docker machine, navigate into ./hyrax-docker and run:

 ```
 docker-compose up -d